1) Baseline data

 - Specify input and output files, and click the “Calculate TS” button.

 - Have a DEM raster file (*.asc) for the area of interest at the resolution you want.
-The raster file is required to be in a latitude-longitude projection, prepared in ArcGIS or in R. Here is the R code to convert a raster in TIF to ASC:
+The raster file is required to be in a latitude-longitude projection, prepared in ArcGIS or in R (QGIS format is not supported).
+Here is the R code to convert a raster in TIF to ASC:

 tif <- raster('C:/data/dem.tif')